Battle in Berlin: End of the battle

 At about 04:00 on 1 May, Krebs talked to Chuikov, commander of the Soviet 8th Guards Army.
 Krebs returned empty-handed after refusing to agree to an unconditional surrender.
 Only Reichskanzler Goebbels now had the authority to agree to an unconditional surrender.
 In the late afternoon, Goebbels had his children poisoned.
 At about 20:00, Goebbels and his wife, Magda, left the bunker and close to the entrance bit on a cyanide ampoule, and either shot themselves at the same time or were given a coup de grâce immediately afterwards by the SS guard detailed to dispose of their bodies.
 As promised by the Soviets, at 10:45 on 1 May they unleashed a "hurricane of fire" on the German pocket in the centre to force the Germans to surrender unconditionally.

-For a brief period after Hitler's suicide, Goebbels was Germany's Reichskanzler.
+For a brief period after Hitler's suicide, Goebbels had been Germany's Reichskanzler.
 On 1 May, after Goebbels' own suicide, for an equally brief period, Reichspräsident Admiral Karl Dönitz appointed Ludwig von Krosigk as Reichskanzler.
 The headquarters of the Dönitz government were located around Flensburg, along with Mürwik, near the Danish border.
 Accordingly, the Dönitz administration was referred to as the Flensburg Government.

 The commanders of two formidable Berlin fortresses agreed to surrender to the Soviets, so sparing both sides the losses involved in further bombardment and assault.
 The commander of the Zoo flak tower (that had proved impervious to direct hits from 203 mm howitzer shells) was asked to surrender on 30 April; after a long delay a message was sent back to the Soviets on 1 May informing them that the garrison would surrender to the Soviets at midnight that night.
 The reason for the delay was because the garrison intended to join in the attempt at a breakout.
 The other fortress was the Spandau Citadel of Trace italienne design which although several hundred years old presented a difficult structure to storm.
-After negotiations, the citadel's commander surrendered to Lieutenant-General F. I. Perkhorovitch's 47th Army just after 15:00 on 1 May.
+After negotiations, the citadel's commander surrendered to Lieutenant-General F.I.
+Perkhorovich's 47th Army just after 15:00 on 1 May.